 Mission-driven Research Development and Innovation (MOOI) scheme

 The aim of the MOOI scheme is to support projects with an integrated approach that bring the climate objectives closer.
-It concerns multidisciplinary consortia with at least 3 parties within the themes:
+It concerns multidisciplinary consortia with a minimum of 3 partners, outlining the following main themes:

 - Wind at Sea

 Projects fall within the MOOI scheme when they are in the phase of ‘applied research and development’.
-Pilots and demonstration projects therefore do not qualify for this scheme.
+Therefore, pilots and demonstration projects do not qualify for this scheme.

 Accelerated Climate Investment in Industry (VEKI) scheme

-The aim of the VEKI scheme is to stimulate companies that want to take CO2-saving measures.
-This specifically concerns investments in technologies whose operation has already been proven.
+The aim of the VEKI scheme is to stimulate companies that aim to implement CO2-reduction measures.
+This specifically concerns investments in existing, proven technologies.

-- The investment costs must still be too high
+- The investment costs must, at present, be too high.

 The budget is €28 million with grant rates varying according to the type of project: